revengelmfao/Node.js-07-challenge/README.md

 I learned to use Node.js to create files, write files, and associate external files with other JavaScript files using the commonjs module.

 ## Installation
-Install node and required javascript files to work the command-line application.
+Install node and required javascript files to work the command line application built using the dependency inquirer.

 ## Table of Contents